mikezawitkowski/mikezawitkowski.github.io/README.md

 It's like one of my favorite writers John Scalzi has said when he sits down to write a book.
 When [interviewed about his writing process](https://chireviewofbooks.com/2017/03/22/how-john-scalzi-wrote-the-collapsing-empire/) Scalzi responded: "I have friends who exhaustively outline every single thing, and I would *hate* that.
 It would suck all the fun out of it, because I like writing to find out what’s going to happen next."

+In other words, I don't know how exactly I'm going to help 10,000 communities in 10 years or less, but I'm excited to find out!

 ## Some possible directions for what is next